top of page

 Graduate students

 Austin earned his bachelor’s degree in Genetics from Texas A&M University in College Station, Texas, where he worked in Vaishali Katju’s laboratory studying the mutation rate and selfish genetic elements of C. elegans.
 He is co-advised by Dan Schrider in the Department of Genetics.
-In the Johri Lab, he is working on methods to estimate the distribution of fitness effects of new mutations.
+In the Johri Lab, he is working on estimating the distribution of fitness effects of new non-coding mutations and transposable elements.

 Austin Daigle